kubeshop/testkube/docs/testkube-automation.md

 ## Full example of working GH actions workflow and TestKube scripts usage.
 Can be easily re-used with minimal modifications upon your needs

-To install on Linux or MacOs run
+To Run Tests on Linux or MacOs OS:

 ```sh
 name: Running TestKube Tests.